 Typically, the voting machines are stored by the local government or the voting machine vendor in a facility with some degree of access control.
 Before the election (sometimes the night before, or in other cases the same morning) the machines are delivered to polling places where they are set up and prepared by poll workers.
-Prior to the election, poll workers may configure BallotStation by inserting a memory card containing a ballot description essentially, a list of races and candidates for the current election data is inserted into the machine, BallotStation enters Pre-Download mode.
+Prior to the election, poll workers may configure BallotStation by inserting a memory card containing a ballot description-essentially, a list of races and candidates for the current election.
+If, instead, a card containing no recognizable election data is inserted into the machine, BallotStation enters Pre-Download mode (shown in Figure 3A).
 In this mode, the machine can download a ballot definition by connecting to a Windows PC running Diebold's GEMS server software.

-After election definitions have been installed, Ballot-Station enters Pre-Election Testing mode.
-Among other functions, Pre-Election Testing mode allows poll workers to perform so-called "logic and accuracy" (L&A) testing.
+After election definitions have been installed, BallotStation enters Pre-Election Testing mode (shown in Figure 3B).
+Among other functions, Pre-Election Testing mode allows poll workers to perform so-called "logic and accuracy" (L&A).
 During L&A testing, poll workers put the machine into a simulation mode where they can cast several test votes and then tally them, checking that the tally is correct.
-These votes are not counted in the actual election.
+Because the voting software is in L&A mode, these votes are not counted in the actual election.

 After any L&A testing is complete, the poll workers put the machine into Election mode.
 The software prints a "zero tape" which tallies the votes cast so far.
 Since no votes have been cast, all tallies should be zero.
-Poll workers check that this is the case and then sign the zero tape and save it.
+Poll workers check that this is the case, and then sign the zero tape and save it.